jhanink/javascript-things/README.md

 ## `browsers`

-* IE
 * circular references aren't garbage collected in IE, leading to memory leaks
+* use polyfills to support older browsers
+* use transpilers (e.g. babel) to compile down to vanilla js

 ## `js concepts`